 The Corporate Governance, Health Care Compliance Oversight and Nominating Committee believes that candidates for director should have certain minimum qualifications.
 The Corporate Governance, Health Care Compliance Oversight and Nominating Committee will generally consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, demonstrating the ability to read and understand basic financial statements, having sufficient time to devote to the affairs of Rigel, possessing a reputation for personal integrity and ethics, having demonstrated excellence in his or her field, exhibiting the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of Rigel's stockholders.
 However, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee retains the right to modify these qualifications from time to time.
-The Corporate Governance, Health Care Compliance Oversight and Nominating Committee also values diversity as a factor in selecting nominees to serve on the Board.
+The Corporate Governance, Health Care Compliance Oversight and Nominating Committee also includes consideration of gender, social, underrepresentation, and cultural diversity as a factor in selecting nominees to serve on the Board.
 Although there is no specific policy on diversity, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee considers the criteria noted above in selecting nominees for directors as well as the combined background, spectrum of experience and expertise of a nominee as enhancing the diversity of the Board.
 Candidates for director nominees are reviewed in the context of the current composition of the Board, the operating requirements of Rigel and the long-term interests of stockholders.
 In conducting this assessment, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee considers all factors, as it deems appropriate, given the current needs of the Board and Rigel, to maintain a balance of knowledge, diversity, experience and capability.
-We are committed to increasing diversity on our Board and consider this one of the primary factors in our next member to be added our Board of Directors.
 At each quarterly meeting, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee is reviewing this topic and potential candidates to meet this commitment.
 In the case of incumbent directors whose terms of office are set to expire, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee reviews these directors' overall service to Rigel during their terms, including the number of meetings attended, level of participation, quality of performance, and any other relationships and transactions that might impair the directors' independence.
 In the case of new director candidates, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee also determines whether the nominee is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
 The Corporate Governance, Health Care Compliance Oversight and Nominating Committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
 The Corporate Governance, Health Care Compliance Oversight and Nominating Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates, after considering the function and needs of the Board.
 The Corporate Governance, Health Care Compliance Oversight and Nominating Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the Board.